ReinProject/python-rein/doc/HOWTO-setup-rein.md

 Rein is a new decentralized labor market that provides a safe and easy way to earn Bitcoin and to obtain services from professionals globally.
 It simplifies the process of entering into a digitally-signed contract and behaving honestly to get what they want.
 Currently, as Rein is still in alpha, the process requires use of a command line client.
 However, the software is easy to install with commands that make sense once you've seen them in action.

-In this tutorial, we will show you how to use Rein to earn Bitcoin online.
+In this tutorial, we will show you how to use Rein to earn Bitcoin or get work done online.
 We will also show you how to generate a couple of standalone Bitcoin keys that will form the basis of your user account in Rein.

 ## Time to complete

 10-20 minutes

 ##Prerequisites

 Before following this tutorial, you'll need a few things.